 TN1 can be diagnosed through a patient’s positive response to certain anti-seizure medication.
 TN2 is much harder to diagnose and can usually be confirmed with a positive response to low doses of tricyclic antidepressant medications (such as amitriptyline and nortriptyline).

-What Are the Treatment Options for Trigeminal Neuralgia?
+What Are the remedies Options for Trigeminal Neuralgia?